xenon-middleware/xenon/doc/userguide.md

 ### Utilities classes ###

-The [`nl.esciencecenter.octopus.util`][25] package contains various utility classes.
+The [`nl.esciencecenter.xenon.util`][25] package contains various utility classes.
 The main entry points are __Utils__, __Sandbox__ and __JavaJobDescription__.

-In [__Utils__][42] various utility methods can be found that make it easier to use Octopus.
+In [__Utils__][42] various utility methods can be found that make it easier to use Xenon.
 Many methods provide simple shortcuts to often used code constructs.
 Some examples are shown below:

     public class Utils {